Particular/docs.particular.net/servicecontrol/installation.md

 To uninstall ServiceControl Management, use the Apps & features settings in Windows.

-NOTE: Uninstalling ServiceControl Management will not remove any existing instances.
-Remove all ServiceControl instances using ServiceControl Management before uninstalling it.
+NOTE: Uninstalling the ServiceControl Management application will not remove existing instances.
+Remove all ServiceControl instances using ServiceControl Management before uninstalling the application itself.